damianhakert/damianhakert.github.io/source/posts/2016-12-05-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

   - docker push registry.gitlab.com/marcolenzo/actuator-sample
 ```

 The `docker-build` job packages the application in a Docker container.
-We define `package` as the build `stage` since we want `maven-build` job to be executed before and have the executable JAR as an available artifact to add to our container as specified in the `Dockerfile` we created beforehand.
+We define `package` as the build `stage` since we need the `maven-build` job to produce the executable JAR beforehand.

+The scripts are a typical sequence of `docker` commands used to build an image, login to a private registry and push the image to it.
+We will be pushing images to the [GitLab Container Registry](https://about.gitlab.com/2016/05/23/gitlab-container-registry/).

-We then execute a typical sequence of `docker` commands which builds the container and pushes it to the GitLab Container Registry.
-It is interesting the use of the `$CI_BUILD_TOKEN` variable.
-This is a pre-defined variable which is available in our build environment for free.
+The `$CI_BUILD_TOKEN` is a pre-defined variable which is injected by GitLab CI in our build environment automatically.
 It is used to login to the GitLab Container Registry.

-For the full list of pre-defined variables, have a look at the [variables documentation](https://docs.gitlab.com/ce/ci/variables/README.html#variables).
+For a complete list of pre-defined variables, have a look at the [variables documentation](https://docs.gitlab.com/ce/ci/variables/README.html#variables).
+{: .alert .alert-info}

-#### **The k8s-deploy job**
+#### **The `k8s-deploy` job**

 This job is responsible for deploying our application to the [Google Container Engine](https://cloud.google.com/container-engine/).
-I purposely decided to make use of the [Google Cloud SDK](https://cloud.google.com/sdk/gcloud/) (`gcloud`) because it gives us the possibility to programmatically create and manage Google Container Engine clusters and many more products of the Google Cloud ecosystem.
-In this tutorial, we will simplify things a bit by creating the Google Container Engine cluster beforehand.
+I purposely decided to make use of the [Google Cloud SDK](https://cloud.google.com/sdk/gcloud/) (`gcloud`) because it gives us the possibility to programmatically create and manage Google Container Engine clusters and other products of the Google Cloud ecosystem.
+In this tutorial, we will simplify things a bit by creating the Google Container Engine cluster beforehand through the GUI.

-First, we need to create a Google Cloud Project named `actuator-sample`.
-Take note of the `Project ID` since this can sometimes differ from the project name we specify.
+First, we create a Google Cloud Project named `actuator-sample`.
+Take note of the `Project ID` since it sometimes differs from the project name we specify.
 Then we create a Google Container Engine cluster named `actuator-sample` as well.
-Choose the settings you prefer and take note of the `zone`.
+We can choose any machine type and any number of nodes.
+For the purpose of this tutorial is sufficient one node and a small machine.
+Let's take note of the `zone`.

 ![Create a container cluster](/images/blogimages/continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes/create-gce-cluster.png){: .shadow}